AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

 To run the example, click each of the buttons in turn from top to bottom.
 In most modern browsers, you can view the API calls and results as they occur by pressing **F12**.

-The rest of the sections in this document outline the operation of Sds and the underlying process and technology of the example.
+The rest of the sections in this document outline the operation of SDS and the underlying process and technology of the example.

 How the example works
 ----------------------

-The sample uses the AuthHttp class to connect to the Sds Service endpoint.
-Sds REST API calls are sent to the Sds Service.
-The Sds REST API maps HTTP methods to CRUD operations as in the following table:
+The sample uses the AuthHttp class to connect to the SDS Service endpoint.
+SDS REST API calls are sent to the SDS Service.
+The SDS REST API maps HTTP methods to CRUD operations as in the following table:

 +---------------+------------------+--------------------+